paulproteus/stodgy-tester/README.md

 One day it'll be installable from PyPI, but it's not yet.

+### Copyright & license

+This program is (C) Sandstorm Development Group, Inc. Re-use permitted under the terms of Apache License 2.0.

 ### Common problems

 A quick bullet things of things to know: